-and it reduces to~\eqref{eq:compare1b} when $\Lambda=\alpha\vI$ and $c=1/(2\alpha)$.
-Note that, though~\eqref{eq:compare1b} appears in~\cite{yuan2017exact1,yuan2017exact2}, its convergence still needs a small step-size that also depends on the network topology and the strongly convex constant.
+and it further reduces to~\eqref{eq:compare1b} when $\Lambda=\alpha\vI$ and $c=1/(2\alpha)$.
+Note that, though~\eqref{eq:compare1b} appears in~\cite{yuan2017exact1,yuan2017exact2}, its convergence still needs a small step-size that also depends on the network topology and the strong convexity constant.
 In Theorem 1 of~\cite{yuan2017exact2}, the upper bound for the step-size is also $O(\mu/L^2)$, which is the same as that of PG-EXTRA.